Deyan Ranko Brashich

-Life
+Life and career

 Brashich, born in Belgrade in 1940, fled communist Yugoslavia in 1946.
 His father was a Serbian royalist and anti-communist figure.
 He was a graduate of Connecticut's Trinity College, the New York University School of Law and The Hague Academy of International Law.
 He attended the University of Grenoble and University of Hartford's School of Art at the Wadsworth Athenaeum.

-Admitted to the New York Bar in 1966, he was a seasoned attorney and skilled litigator.
-Beginning in the mid-1960s, Deyan had a vibrant and varied career in private practice in New York City with the law firm Brashich & Finley.
-He was attracted to all cases, civil and criminal, which spoke to his conscience, venturesomeness, or heralded the underdog.
-Deyan was personally invested in the welfare of each of his clients—which included multinational businesses as well as underserved individuals in Nigeria, Liberia, Argentina, Yugoslavia, and the United States—traveling around the world on their behalf, for cases both large and small.
+He was admitted to the New York Bar in 1966, and worked in a private practice in New York City with the law firm Brashich & Finley.
+He was a litigator.
+He worked on both civil and criminal cases, as well as domestic and international.

-Deyan will be remembered for a number of important cases: recovering purloined art—Constantin Brâncuși’s The Muse; representing the politically jailed Graiver family in Argentina; and for his involvement in cases before the Supreme Court for the United States and circuit Courts of Appeal such as Schwartz v Postel, Regents v Bakke, Steelworkers v Weber, and Brashich v Port Authority of New York and New Jersey on constitutional challenges; and as lead defense counsel at the International Criminal Tribunal for the Former Yugoslavia (ICTY) in the Hague for Momcilo Krajisnik and Stevan Todorovic, both accused of war crimes.
-In a historic case that attracted much notoriety, Deyan also represented Nikola Kavaja, the "Assassin Who Failed to kill Tito" and hijacker of American Airlines Flight 293.
+He dealt with a number of significant cases: recovering purloined art—Constantin Brâncuși’s The Muse; representing the politically jailed Graiver family in Argentina; working in cases before the Supreme Court for the United States and circuit Courts of Appeal such as Schwartz v Postel, Regents v Bakke, Steelworkers v Weber, and Brashich v Port Authority of New York and New Jersey on constitutional challenges.

+He was the lead defense counsel at the International Criminal Tribunal for the Former Yugoslavia (ICTY) in the Hague for Momčilo Krajišnik and Stevan Todorovic, both accused of war crimes.
+In a historic case that attracted much notoriety, Deyan also represented Nikola Kavaja, the hijacker of American Airlines Flight 293.
 In June 1979, Deyan boarded the hijacked plane at Chicago's O’Hare International Airport and negotiated the release of 135 passengers, substituted himself as hostage, and surrendered his client at Shannon, Ireland.